top of page

 Listening instead of fighting

-When anxiety shows up, the instinct is often to push it away or try to control it.
-While strategies can be helpful, they sometimes reinforce the idea that anxiety itself is the problem.
+When anxiety shows up, the instinct is often to use a strategy to push it away or gain control over it.
+While regulation strategies can be incredibly helpful, they sometimes reinforce the idea that anxiety itself is the problem.

 A different approach is to become curious.
 When anxiety arises, you might gently ask yourself, What are you worried would happen if you didn't step in right now?

 You do not need to force an answer.
-Simply noticing what feelings, images or sensations arise can help you understand what this part is trying to protect.
-Often beneath anxiety is a younger or more vulnerable part that once felt overwhelmed, alone or unsafe.
+Simply noticing what feelings, images or sensations arise can begin to reveal what your anxiety is trying to protect.
+You may discover feelings of rejection, shame, loneliness or not being good enough that developed much earlier in life.

 How understanding creates change

-When anxiety is met with curiosity rather than resistance, something often shifts.
-The protective part begins to sense that it is being heard rather than dismissed.
+When anxiety is met with curiosity rather than resistance, something often begins to shift.
+Your nervous system starts to learn that it no longer needs to stay on such high alert.

-Over time, this can reduce the urgency of its response.
-Calm does not come from eliminating anxiety but from helping this part trust that you are better resourced now than you once were.
+Over time, the protective response can become less urgent.
+Lasting calm often comes not from trying to eliminate anxiety but from helping your nervous system recognise that you are safer and better resourced now than you once were.

 This process is not about analysing your anxiety away.
-It is about building a relationship with the parts of you that learned to stay alert in order to protect you.
+It is about understanding the experiences that shaped it and developing a different relationship with the ways your nervous system has learned to protect you.

 When support can help

-For many people, anxiety is closely linked to relational experiences, past stress or ongoing patterns of self-protection.
-Working with a therapist can provide a steady space to explore these patterns safely and at your own pace.
+For many people, persistent anxiety is closely linked to relational experiences, past stress or ongoing patterns of self protection.
+Therapy can provide a steady space to explore these patterns safely and at your own pace.

-If anxiety feels familiar or persistent in your life, it does not mean you are broken.
-It often means a part of you has been working very hard for a long time.
+If anxiety feels familiar or persistent in your life, it does not mean you are not working hard enough.
+Often it means your nervous system has been working very hard to protect you for a long time.

 Comments